MuseMVP Docs

 AI Collaboration

-MuseMVP's AI collaboration system: built-in rules, AI-friendly structure, and docs/manual division.
+MuseMVP's AI collaboration system: built-in rules, AI-friendly structure, and docs/community update division.

 MuseMVP treats AI collaboration as engineering infrastructure.
 Beyond built-in rule and skill entrypoints like AGENTS.md and .agents, the repository layout itself is designed for AI readability.
-This page focuses on the stable collaboration framework; high-frequency tactics and tool frontiers are maintained in the MVP Manual.
+This page focuses on the stable collaboration framework; high-frequency tactics and tool frontiers are maintained through docs updates and private community discussions.

-Start with the split: Docs vs MVP Manual
+Start with the split: Stable docs vs fast updates

 Documentation (/docs)